 - Help improve or change people’s perceptions and attitudes towards health research and outcomes of research.

 - Motivate individuals to respond positively to the study’s education and sensitization activities by accepting the study interventions.

 Some activities are more suited for interpersonal communication because they allow for face-to-face interactions between Zambart staff and the people on the one hand, and among the people themselves on the other hand.
 Such activities include:

-Zambart conducts other activities through the mass media channels.
-These includes the deployment of:
+Zambart conducts other activities through mass media channels.
+These include the deployment of:

 - Community events such as open-day events, sports events, church gatherings